-“North Variations” was inspired by Lyudmila Khomovna, a member of the Uilta people in Siberia, whose presence evoked for Albanese the warmth that can exist within extreme conditions.
-Another track, “The Stars We Follow,” reflects on the movements of Japanese master Aoki Hiroyuki—part martial art, part dance—a quiet pursuit of meaning that the artist describes as “chasing the stars.”
+“North Variations” was inspired by Lyudmila Khomovna, a member of the Uilta people in Siberia.
+Her presence, for Albanese, embodied warmth in the middle of harshness—a kind of softness that endures even in the coldest conditions.
+Another track, “The Stars We Follow,” reflects the movements of Japanese master Aoki Hiroyuki.
+His practice—part martial art, part dance—became for the composer a meditation on purpose, described as “chasing the stars.”

 Federico Albanese - North Variation (Official Music Video) | "The Twelve" Official Soundtrack